DataDog/integrations-extras/sedai/README.md

 ## Setup

-After connecting your cloud provider, monitoring provider, and notification provider accounts, Sendai identifies your topology and metrics and starts to analyze performance.
+After connecting your cloud provider, monitoring provider, and notification provider accounts, Sedai identifies your topology and metrics and starts to analyze performance.

 ### Installation